Using ’em’ for Relative Sizing: Basing Sizes on the Font Size of the Parent Element

 The problem?
 Pixels are absolute.
 They don’t adapt to the user’s browser settings or screen resolution.
 They’re inflexible, unforgiving, and frankly, a bit… well, pixelated in their thinking.

 Enter the heroes of our story: Relative Units!
-And today, we’re focusing on the superstar of relative sizing: em
+And today, we’re focusing on the superstar of relative sizing: em.

 II.
 What Exactly Is an ’em’?
 (Breaking Down the Mystery)

-of its parent element.
+The em unit is relative to the font-size of its parent element.
 Let’s say that again, louder for the people in the back: PARENT ELEMENT’S FONT SIZE!

 Think of it this way: